Kalamazoo, Michigan: Crime

-The city of Kalamazoo is commonly divided into 22 neighborhoods, many of which are served by a neighborhood association.
-The Neighborhood Development Division of the city's government works with these associations to invest federal, state, and local funds, including those from the Community Development Block Grant program, in community improvements and economic growth.
+Kalamazoo has a higher crime rate than the national average.
+Crime is spread throughout Kalamazoo and is especially high in the inner neighborhoods such as Edison, the Northside and Vine.
+Crime is lower in the downtown area and most of the southwest area.
+The aggravated assault rate in 2015 was 793.3 per 100,000—3.3 times the national average.
+The murder rate was 12.5 per 100,000 in 2010 and 7.9 in 2014.
+The 2016 Kalamazoo shootings by Uber driver Jason Dalton claimed 6 lives and caused 2 serious injuries in Kalamazoo County.
+Between 2008 and 2013 firearms were involved in 61% of homicides in Kalamazoo county compared to 77% statewide.

 Economy

 The Radisson Plaza Hotel at Kalamazoo Center in Kalamazoo is a popular site for conventions.

 In 2007, Kalamazoo was named to Fast Company's 'Fast 50: Most Innovative Companies 2007', in recognition of the city's community capitalism approach to revitalize the economy.
 In 2012 Kiplinger's Personal Finance ranked Kalamazoo fourth of the Ten Best Cities for Cheapskates.
 The city was named in NerdWallet.com's 2014 'Top 10 Best Cities for Work-Life Balance'.

 Breweries

 Kalamazoo has many local breweries and brewpubs that produce a variety of beer styles.

 Perhaps the best-known is Bell's Brewery, established as the Kalamazoo Brewing Company in 1985 by Larry Bell.
 The brewery has expanded from its original Kalamazoo location, which houses the Eccentric Cafe, to another brewery in nearby Comstock Charter Township.
 Bell's beer is distributed to 40 US states, Washington DC and Puerto Rico.
 Other local breweries include Tibb's Brewing Company, Rupert's Brewhouse (2013-2019), Boatyard Brewing Co.
 (2014-2019), One Well Brewing, and Latitude 42 Brewing Company, the latter in the southern suburb of Portage.
 On a smaller scale, Olde Peninsula Brewpub, Bravo! restaurant, and Bilbo's Pizza and Brewing Company serve their own brews.
 The area is also a hotbed for home brewing and partners with neighboring Grand Rapids to form what is widely considered one of America's more important regions in American craft beer explosion.
 In recent years, at least two community events have evolved from the growing craft beer industry in the Kalamazoo area (Kalamazoo Beer Week (annual), Kalamazoo Craft Beer Festival).
 In 2015, the Give a Craft beer trail and passport were introduced.
 A shuttle bus (Kalamazoo Brew Bus) service and party bike tour service became available in 2016.